Profile picture

 University of Arizona, Tucson (United States of America)

 Dr. Ruth Taylor-Piliae is an Professor in the College of Nursing at the University of Arizona.
 She is recognized internationally as a nurse scientist and mind-body exercise interventionist, with training in cardiovascular epidemiology and clinical trials.
-Her research is focused on promoting physical activity and improving patient-centered outcomes among older adults with heart disease and stroke through the implementation of innovative non-pharmacologic interventions such as Tai Chi.
-She has had over 70 peer-reviewed manuscripts published in top-tiered journals both within nursing and inter-professional journals and is highly cited for her work (citations>4300, h-index=34, i10-index=55).
-She has received several teaching, research and service awards, was named a Tucson Fabulous 50 Nurse in 2015 and is a Fellow in the American Academy of Nursing.
+Her research is focused on promoting physical activity and improving patient-centered outcomes among older adults with cardiovascular disease through the implementation of innovative non-pharmacologic interventions such as Tai Chi.
+She has had over 80 peer-reviewed manuscripts published in top-tiered journals both within nursing and inter-professional journals and is highly cited for her work (citations>5500, h-index=38, i10-index=65).
+She has received several teaching, research and service awards, and is a Fellow in the American Heart Association and the American Academy of Nursing.

 Management of post-stroke depression.